 Lotion bars are useful for winter moisturizing.
 They are heavier than lotion.
 They are generally solid at room temperature if you live in the temperate world.
 Massage Melts are lotion bars packaged in 1 serving sizes, that are just right for a full back massage.

 My recipe includes calendula-infused oil and cottonwood bud-infused oil for a healing touch.
 Calendula improves lymph flow, is softening and healing to the skin, and supports the body’s natural wellness.
 Winter harvested cottonwood buds, or “Balm of Gilead” (not the Middle Eastern Balm of Gilead mentioned in the Bible) infused oil relieves pain and inflammation.

 A gift of Massage

 What could be kinder and more loving than a massage that soothes sore muscles, softens and moisturizes the skin, moves lymph fluid, and relaxes both mind and body?
 Put on some soft music, and prepare your loved one to relax and receive your kindness.

-These massage melts dissolve at body temperature.
-Make them using silicone molds using just 1 1/2 tsp. of massage oil in each mold.
+These herbal massage melts dissolve at body temperature.
+Make individual melts using silicone molds using just 1 1/2 tsp. of massage oil in each mold.
 This formula makes use of the infused herbal oils you made last summer.
 Calendula is kind and nourishing to the skin.
 Balm of Gilead, made from Winter Cottonwood buds, is soothing.
 And it smells amazing.

 Herbal Massage Melts